pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 }
 ```

-`hasComponents` uses a fold expression to create a bit set that represents the required components and then use it against the entity's bit set to assess if the entity has all the required components:
+`hasComponents` uses a fold expression to create a bit set that represents the required components and then uses it against the entity's bit set to assess if the entity has all the required components:

 ```cpp
 template<typename ...Ts>